InVisionApp/capistrano-s3_archive/README.md

 # Capistrano::S3Archive

+### Caution: This repo uses code that is specific to a particular workflow.
+It's not useful outside of this workflow.
+Strongly suggest you use the upstream plugin: https://github.com/komazarari/capistrano-s3_archive

 Capistrano::S3Archive is an extention of [Capistrano](http://www.capistranorb.com/) which enables to `set :scm, :s3_archive`.

 This behaves like the [capistrano-rsync](https://github.com/moll/capistrano-rsync) except downloading sources from S3 instead of GIT by default.